Skip to main content

 note

-How do I know if my app contains a manifest file that is already built?
+How do I know if my app contains a manifest file?

-You can verify the deploy manifest file by extracting the production .ipa/.apk file and checking for the presence of pro-manifest.json in the www/ dir.
+You can verify the Live Updates manifest file by extracting the production .ipa/.apk file and checking for the presence of pro-manifest.json or live-update-manifest.json in the web directory of choice.